volkan1650000/Inventory-Management-System/README.md

 Author: Volkan

-I developed the core functionalities, database integration, and backend logic for this project, aiming to showcase my expertise in Java, SQL, and backend development in simple words.
-The JavaFX (frontend) was created with guidance and support from an AI assistant (ChatGPT).
+I developed the core functionalities, database integration, and backend logic for this project, aiming to showcase my expertise in Java, SQL, JDBC; backend development in simple words.
+The JavaFX-related things like locating the buttons, setting the size, changing the background color and etc were created with guidance and support from an AI assistant (ChatGPT), I handled the backend within the UI package too